b3cking/danubius.io/_posts/2022-03-16-file-uploads-get-hacked.md

 }
 ```

 The easiest way is to check the extension of the uploading file.
-On Windows systems, the file extension still means something, it helps define file type, while Unix based operating systems rely on other methods (eg. magic numbers - see it later) to get information about files.
+On Windows systems, the file extension still means something, it helps to define file type, while Unix based operating systems rely on other methods (eg. magic numbers - see it later) to get information about files.
 This approach is easy to implement, but also easy to bypass (changeable locally), depending on the ``file.extension`` calucation method, blacklisting or whitelisting file extensions, etc.

 ### File type filtering